 The nickname Washington Football Team” is an antiquated racial slur against Native Americans and seen by many as offensive.
 Countless attempts by numerous activist groups over the years to have the name changed have been unsuccessful, but that may change now that the outcry is reaching Synder’s pockets.

 In a concise, one sentence long statement on Thursday (July 2), the FedEx said “We have communicated to the team in Washington our request that they change the team name.”
 FedEx holds the naming right to FedEx Field, Washington’s homes stadium, in Landover, Maryland, as part of a 27-year, $205 million naming deal that runs through the 2026 season.
 FedEx’s CEO, Frederick W. Smith, is also a minority investor in the football team, proving just how closely FedEx has aligned itself with the franchise since the decades since they partnered up in 1999.
-FedEx was the first major corporate backer of the Washington Redskins to call on the team to change its name.
+FedEx was the first major corporate backer of the Washington Washington Football Team to call on the team to change its name.

 Watch Vid: The Fumble – Sponsors Dropping Out Of Partnership With Washington If They Don’t Change Their Team Name | LIVE

 The moves from the two companies come less than a week after a group of more than 85 investment firms and shareholders representing $620 billion in assets called on FedEx, Nike, and PepsiCo to sever relationships with the team unless Snyder changes his team’s nickname.
 In the letter addressed to Nike, the firms said “In light of the Black Lives Matter movement that has focused the world’s attention on centuries of systemic racism, we are witnessing a fresh outpouring of opposition to the team name.
 Therefore, it is time for Nike to meet the magnitude of this moment, to make their opposition to the racist team name clear, and to take tangible and meaningful steps to exert pressure on the team to cease using it.”